giacomopj/py-package-template/README.rst

       code .

-- Press "Local Runner" from Debug and Run to launch the application (optional)
+- Press "Local Runner" from Debug and Run to launch the application in your OS (optional)

 References: